 For the celebration of a wedding, recommitment of vows, or anniversary please make an appointment with our rector to begin planning the service.

 St. John’s Church is part of the Episcopal Church in America.
-The Episcopal church allow pastors to bless same-sex unions and, where legal, preside at same-sex marriages.
+The Episcopal church allows our pastors to bless and where legal, preside at same-sex marriages.
 We do not discriminate against couples based on race, socioeconomics, religious background, previous marriages or relationships, having children from previous relationships, desire to have or not to have children, or cohabitation before marriage.
-All couples are received with welcome and grace, and expected to put serious work not only into preparing for the wedding, but into preparation for married life together.
+All couples are received with welcome and grace, and expected to put serious work not only into preparing for their wedding celebration, but more importantly, into preparation for their married life together.

 Pre-Marriage Preparations Pre-marriage preparation consists of the following items to help make both your marriage and your wedding a success: At least five in-person meetings with the pastor focusing on the following areas: